-The Box Alignment Specification details how alignment works in various layout methods, on this page we explore how Box Alignment works in the context of Flexbox.
-As this page aims to detail things which are specific to Flexbox and Box Alignment, it should be read in conjunction with the main Box Alignment page which details the common features of Box Alignment across layout methods.
+The Box Alignment Specification details how alignment works in various layout methods; on this page we explore how box alignment works in the context of Flexbox.
+As this page aims to detail things which are specific to Flexbox and box alignment, it should be read in conjunction with the main Box Alignment page which details the common features of box alignment across layout methods.

-In this example, three flex items are aligned on the Main Axis using
+In this example, three flex items are aligned on the main axis using

-justify-content and on the Cross Axis using
+justify-content and on the cross axis using

 align-items.
 The first item overrides the

-align-items set on the group by setting
+align-items values set on the group by setting

-The Axes and
+The axes and flex-direction

-Flexbox respects the Writing Mode of the document, therefore if you are working in English and set
+Flexbox respects the writing mode of the document, therefore if you are working in English and set

 flex-end this will align the items to the end of the flex container.
 If you are working with